Mastitis

 Mastitis is inflammation of the breast or udder, usually associated with breastfeeding.
 Symptoms typically include local pain and redness.
 There is often an associated fever and general soreness.
 Onset is typically fairly rapid and usually occurs within the first few months of delivery.
 Complications can include abscess formation.

-Risk factors include poor latch, cracked nipples, use of a breast pump, and weaning.
-The bacteria most commonly involved are Staphylococcus and Streptococci.
+Risk factors include poor latch, cracked nipples, and weaning.
+Use of a breast pump has historically been associated with mastitis, but has been determined as an indirect association.
+The bacteria most commonly involved is Staphylococcus aureus.
 Diagnosis is typically based on symptoms.
 Ultrasound may be useful for detecting a potential abscess.

-Prevention is by proper breastfeeding techniques.
-When infection is present, antibiotics such as cephalexin may be recommended.
+Prevention of this breastfeeding difficulty is by proper breastfeeding techniques.
+When infection is present, antibiotics such as flucloxacillin (drug of choice) may be recommended.
 Breastfeeding should typically be continued, as emptying the breast is important for healing.
 Tentative evidence supports benefits from probiotics.
 About 10% of breastfeeding women are affected.

 Types

 When it occurs in breastfeeding mothers, it is known as puerperal mastitis, lactation mastitis, or lactational mastitis.
-When it occurs in non breastfeeding women it is known as non-puerperal or nonlactational.
+When it occurs in non breastfeeding women it is known as non-puerperal or non-lactational mastitis.
 Mastitis can, in rare cases, occur in men.
 Inflammatory breast cancer has symptoms very similar to mastitis and must be ruled out.

 The symptoms are similar for puerperal and nonpuerperal mastitis but predisposing factors and treatment can be very different.